melissafitzsimmons/AMLS_assignment20_21-/README.md

 THe main.py file is in the folder 'pyfiles'

-In the main.py folder, only the most accurate model for each task is demonstrated
+In the main.py file, only the most accurate model for each task is demonstrated

 To run each model from preprocessing, training and testing, run the 'complete' file, e.g.'A1complete'